Healthy Homes Assessment Elderslea

 Home Assessments Elderslea for Rental Properties

-There are many things to check during an house review to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
-A few examples are:
+There are numerous things to check during an house review to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+The most common are:

 • Do you think the ceiling insulation need replenishment or replacement?

-The repercussions of not having the Healthy Home in accordance with the Residential Tenancies Act and consequently being on the wrong side of the tenant services ruling could be significant for property owners and landlords.
-For professional advice, call today to schedule your rental properties house evaluation.
+The consequences of not having an Healthy home that is in compliance with The Residential Tenancies Act and consequently getting on the wrong side of an ruling on tenancy services ruling could be significant for landlords and property managers.
+For professional assistance, get in touch now and schedule your rental properties house assessment.

 home assessments for rental properties